YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario06/README.md

 ## A. Create your first SAN backends

-You will find in this directory a few backends files.
+You will find in this directory a few backends files:
-You can decide to use all of them, only a subset of them or modify them as you wish

-Here are the 4 backends & their corresponding driver:
 - backend-san-default.json        ONTAP-SAN
 - backend-san-eco-default.json    ONTAP-SAN-ECONOMY
+You can decide to use all of them, only a subset of them or modify them as you wish

+**Here is an important statement if you are planning on using these drivers in your environment.**
+:boom: The default is to use all data LIF IPs from the SVM and to use **iSCSI multipath**.
+Specifying an IP address for the dataLIF for the ontap-san* drivers forces the driver to disable multipath and use only the specified address. :boom:
+If you take a closer look to both json files, you will see that the parameter dataLIF has not been set, therefore enabling multipathing.

 ```
 # tridentctl -n trident create backend -f backend-san-default.json